Computing nonlinearity ratios using second order black hole perturbation theory: The Zerilli equation

 We will now follow the approach of Regge and Wheeler \cite{PhysRev.108.1063} and Zerilli \cite{PhysRevLett.24.737}.
 We have to solve $7$ equations for the even perturbations and $3$ equations for the odd perturbations.
 This proves to be quite tiresome and we shall thus construct certain scalars out of these tensors and instead solve for them.
 After obtaining the scalars, we can reconstruct the metric perturbation terms from them.

-In this paper, we will consider as a seed linear perturbation, the dominant linear quasinormal mode $l=2, m=2, n=0$ or the dominant mode in head-on collision $l=2,m=0, n=0$.
-These modes are even, so in what follows, we will only discuss even perturbations.
+In numerical simulations of merging binaries, it is seen that the dominant modes excited are the even ones.
+In this paper, we will consider as a seed linear perturbation, two cases: the dominant even linear quasinormal mode $l=2, m=2, n=0$ , and the dominant even mode in a head-on collision, $l=2,m=0, n=0$.

 The full metric perturbation of the Schwarzschild black hole in a spherical harmonic decomposition can be found in \cite{Nakano_2007} (equation 3.1 of that paper).
 Imposing the Regge-Wheeler gauge conditions and only considering the even parity modes, we can write the metric perturbations as the following matrix: